Studies in Social Justice: South Ph.D Student Focuses on At-Risk Youths

-The University of South Alabama is running a series beginning Martin Luther King Jr. Day that focuses on South students, employees and alumni who are advancing Dr. King’s vision in six areas – poverty, jobs and wages, housing, education, justice and peace.
+The University of South Alabama is running a series beginning Martin Luther King Jr. Day through the end of Black History Month that focuses on South students, employees and alumni who are advancing Dr. King’s vision in six areas – poverty, jobs and wages, housing, education, justice and peace.
 Today’s story is on justice.

 Kim Pusey, a Ph.D. student in clinical and counseling psychology, is writing a dissertation that will explore different categories of juvenile offenders based on intelligence, personality and childhood trauma.